Smooth Operator

-"Smooth Operator" is a song by English band Sade from their debut studio album, Diamond Life (1984).
+"Smooth Operator" is a song by English band Sade from their debut studio album, Diamond Life (1984), and was co-written by Sade Adu and Ray St. John.
 It was released as the album's third single in the United Kingdom as a 7-inch single with "Spirit" as its B-side, and as a 12-inch maxi single with "Smooth Operator" and "Red Eye" on side A and "Spirit" on side B. Released on 28 August 1984, it reached number 19 on the UK Singles Chart.

 In the United States, "Smooth Operator" was released in February 1985, serving as the album's second US single.
 The song became Sade's first top-10 entry in the US, peaking at number five on the Billboard Hot 100 for two weeks in May 1985.
 It spent 13 weeks in the top 40, and also topped the Billboard Adult Contemporary chart for two weeks.

 Although "Your Love Is King" remains Sade's highest-peaking single in the UK to date, "Smooth Operator" is the band's breakthrough single on the US charts, and their most successful single internationally.

 Background

-Ray St. John, who co-wrote "Smooth Operator" with Sade Adu, was previously a member of Adu's former band Pride, although he was not a member of the band Sade.
-The pair co-wrote the song in 1982 while still members of Pride, but did not get around to recording it because St. John left Pride shortly after Sade joined.
+Ray St. John, who co-wrote "Smooth Operator" with Sade Adu, was a member of Adu's former band Pride, although he was not a member of the band Sade.
+The pair co-wrote the song in 1982 while still members of Pride, but did not get around to recording it.